douglas-hirsh/fastapi_best_architecture/README.md

 ### Docker deploy

 > [!WARNING]
-> Default port conflict：8000，3306，6379，5672
+> Default port conflict: 8000,3306,6379,5672
 >
-> As a best practice, shut down on-premises services before deployment：mysql，redis，rabbitmq...
+> As a best practice, shut down on-premises services before deployment: mysql,redis,rabbitmq...

 1. Go to the directory where the ``docker-compose.yml`` file is located and create the environment variable file ``.env``